tvondra/distinct_estimators/probabilistic/README.md

 * probabilistic_estimator data type (may be used for columns, in PL/pgSQL)

-* functions to work with the pcsa_estimator data type
+* functions to work with the probabilistic_estimator data type

     * `probabilistic_size(nbytes int, nsalts int)`
     * `probabilistic_init(nbytes int, nsalts int)`